PBertinJohannet/Mona/test/gadts/ArgCount.md

   (P d e f) -> d) (\a b -> b);
 ```
 >>>compiled successfully
+*secondToFirst:forall a b .
+Prod a a b -> a

 ## Catch all
 Dont forget this one.